- Academic Information

 Open to all Moody students, this club is dedicated to furthering the educational scope of its members through debate, research and discussion of theological and social issues.
 The club sponsors regularly-scheduled forums and debates on campus.

-The Calling's goal is to address the issues facing men realistically and biblically, in order to come to an understanding of biblical, realistic manhood.
+The goal of Men's Ministry is to address the issues facing men realistically and biblically, in order to come to an understanding of biblical, realistic manhood.
 They believe that there are many guys on this campus that are desperately trying to be men, but they don't know how.
 "God has called us to be men so it is our desire to journey with our brothers toward godly manhood."

 Student Wives Fellowship